SIGMA: Scalable Spectral Insights for LLM Model Collapse: Introduction

 Therefore, it is imperative to conduct a rigorous mathematical examination of LLM model collapse.
 What are the underlying mechanisms at the mathematical level?
 How can this degradation be tracked and quantified throughout the training process?
 Furthermore, how can we leverage these metrics to gain deeper insights into LLM dynamics and guide the development of more efficient training architectures?
 This paper aims to answer these questions.

-\textbf{We introduce \sgma (\textbf{S}pectral \textbf{I}nequalities for \textbf{G}ram \textbf{M}atrix \textbf{A}nalysis), a novel framework that quantifies and benchmarks model collapse by utilizing the spectral bounds of the Gram matrix of LLM embedding vectors.} The Gram matrix is a classical mathematical concept named after Jørgen Pedersen Gram.
+\textbf{We introduce \sgma (\textbf{S}pectral \textbf{I}nequalities for \textbf{G}ram \textbf{M}atrix \textbf{A}nalysis), a novel framework that quantifies and measures model collapse by utilizing the spectral bounds of the Gram matrix of LLM embedding vectors.} The Gram matrix is a classical mathematical concept named after Jørgen Pedersen Gram.
 It has a wide range of applications in fields such as Riemannian geometry and control theory, and has found critical utility in modern applied mathematics and computer science domains, including the finite element method~\cite{10.5555/894170}.
 It is also widely used in classical NLP as an intuitive method to encode variable quantities of natural language embeddings into a fixed-dimensional matrix representation\cite{10.1162/153244302760200687,NIPS2014_b7866697}.
 As we enter the era of LLMs, the Gram matrix remains a vital tool, as it captures the intrinsic geometry and distributional properties of the data we seek to analyze. \sgma revisits this fundamental operator to quantify the modern phenomenon of representation collapse.

 Inevitably, the spectrum of the Gram matrix becomes the key to understanding LLM model collapse.
 We develop our theory and framework around this central mathematical object, allowing us to monitor, estimate, and predict the behavior of LLMs regarding model collapse through training iterations.
 Crucially, our method utilizes both deterministic and stochastic bounds to function effectively even with partially observed data, ensuring our framework remains scalable for large-scale models.
+Moreover, this framework is black box friendly.
+While our experimental validation requires fine-tuning to simulate the recursion loop, the \sgma metrics themselves rely solely on output embeddings, allowing practitioners to track model collapse on deployed systems without accessing model weights or gradients.